zhangjiantao/llvm-cxxapi/README.md

 INSTALLATION INSTRUCTIONS
 =========================

 The `llvm-cxxapi` tool works with LLVM 3.7 ~ 6.0.
-You will have to compile this version of LLVM before you try to use LLVM-CBE.
+You will have to compile these version of LLVM before you try to use `llvm-cxxapi`.
 This guide will walk you through the compilation and installation of both tools and show usage statements to verify that the `llvm-cxxapi` tool is compiled correctly.

-The library is known to compile on various Linux versions (Redhat, Mageia, Ubuntu, Debian), Mac OS X, and Windows (Mingw-w64).
+The library is known to compile on various Linux versions (Redhat, Ubuntu), Mac OS X, and Windows (MSVC、Mingw-w64).

 Step 1: Clone LLVM and llvm-cxxapi
 =======================